networkservicemesh/networkservicemesh/sdk/README.md

 ...

 client, err := client.NewNSMClientList(nil, nil)
 if err != nil {
     // Handle the error
 }
-	// ensure the client is terminated at the end defer client.Destroy()
+// Ensure the client is terminated at the end defer client.Destroy()

 if err := client.Connect("nsm", "kernel", "Primary interface"); err != nil {
     // Handle the error
-	}
 }
 ```